fboucquez/symbol-bootstrap/docs/compose.md

   -u, --user=user      [default: current] User used to run the services in the docker-compose.yml file. "current" means
                        the current user.

-  --upgrade            It drops and upgrades the docker compose configuration generating a new one.
+  --upgrade            It regenerates the docker compose and utility files from the <target>/docker folder

 EXAMPLE
   $ symbol-bootstrap compose